Caster Semenya Hopes to 'Run Free' Again After Swiss Supreme Court Offers A Reprieve

 Updated at 2:30 p.m.
 ET

 Switzerland's Federal Supreme Court has temporarily blocked a rule that kept track star Caster Semenya from competing, saying she should be allowed to race while her appeal proceeds.
-Track and field's international governing body has said Semenya can't compete in her signature event unless she lowers her testosterone levels.
+Track and field's international governing body has said Semenya can't compete in her signature event unless she lowers her testosterone level.

 The Swiss court ruled Monday that Semenya, an Olympic and world champion in the 800 meters, should be allowed to "compete without restriction in the female category" during her appeal.